-Trees must be planted under the direct supervision of an individual or professional Landscape Contractor, with Landscape Ontario Certified Landscape Technician (CLT) Designation in Softscape Installation, International Society of Arboriculture (ISA) Arborist or a minimum of 10 years demonstrated tree planting experience in urban tree planting.
-The Developer/Contractor shall submit the names of the Landscape Contractor and/ or planting supervisor to the Project Manager for approval prior to planting.
+Trees must be planted under the direct supervision of an individual or professional Landscape Contractor, with Landscape Ontario Certified Landscape Technician (CLT) Designation in Softscape Installation, Ontario Certified Arborist or a minimum of 10 years demonstrated tree planting experience in urban tree planting.
+The Contractor shall submit the names of the planting supervisor to the Project Manager for approval prior to planting.